top of page

 In the late 1800’s and early 1900’s, Holmberg, at times forsaking his longstanding interest in spiders, undertook a series of bee-collecting expeditions into the mountains of Argentina and the wilds of neighboring South American nations.
 He encountered diverse longhorn bee species and named the genus Svastra (Sanskrit for “sister”), remarking on its similarity to its sister genus Melissoptila, which he too had named.

-Characteristics of Svastra
+Characteristics of Svastra and Epimelissodes.

-Svastra are generally husky bees, with hairy thoraxes, faces and legs.
+Svastra and Epimelissodes are generally husky bees, with hairy thoraxes, faces and legs.
 The bees' abdomens are often banded by dark-and-pale hairs or, less commonly, covered with short golden hairs or dark hair.
-The female Svastra has a dark clypeus (the face-part above the mandibles), while the male has a yellow clypeus, clearly visible to the naked eye.
+The female has a dark clypeus (the face-part above the mandibles), while the male has a yellow clypeus, clearly visible to the naked eye.

-Svastra are differentiated from Melissoptila, Melissodes and other long-horned bee genera in part by size.
+Svastra and Epimelissodes are differentiated from Melissoptila, Melissodes and other long-horned bee genera in part by size.
 In Bees of the Eastern United States, T.B.
 Mitchell described Svastra generally as robustly built, noting that some of them were nearly as large as queen bumble bees (measuring up to 20 mm or 3/4 inches).

 Bee behavior and pollination practices

-Svastra sabinensis long-horned bee - (C) Copyright 2018 Paula Sharp
+Epimelissodes sabinensis long-horned bee - (C) Copyright 2018 Paula Sharp

-A female Svastra sabinensis
+A female Epimelissodes sabinensis

-TRAITS OF SVASTRA
+TRAITS OF EPIMELISSODES

-TAXONOMY OF SVASTRA / EPIMELISSODES
+TAXONOMY OF EPIMELISSODES

 Order: Hymenoptera